Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Related works

-Existing methods for handling annotation noise in crowd counting, such as NoiseCC \cite{NoiseCC} and ADSCNet \cite{ADSCNet}, take different approaches to the problem.
-NoiseCC models annotation noise as a random variable with a Gaussian distribution, and calculates the probability density function of crowd density values at each spatial location in the image.
-ADSCNet iteratively corrects annotations to account for labeling deviations.
-In contrast, our proposed method assumes that the displacement of annotated locations in the center region is tolerable, and introduces the GGD function into the object counting task to improve the model's robustness to annotation noise.
-The GGD function can be easily integrated into existing models.
-Our approach is simpler than existing methods and achieves superior performance.

 \textbf{Dot map based crowd counting.} Density maps are essentially intermediate representations that are constructed from an annotation dot map, whose optimal choice of bandwidth varies with the dataset and network architecture \cite{NoiseCC}.
 Thus, some point annotation directly based framework methods are proposed in crowd counting \cite{BL, DM-Count, UOT, GL}.
 The Bayesian loss (BL) uses a point-wise loss function between the ground-truth point annotations and the aggregated dot prediction generated from the predicted density map \cite{BL}.
-DM-count considers density maps and dot maps as probability distributions and uses balanced OT to match the shape of the two distributions \cite{DM-Count}.
+DM-Count considers density maps and dot maps as probability distributions and uses balanced OT to match the shape of the two distributions \cite{DM-Count}.
 GL \cite{GL} and UOT \cite{UOT} adopt unbalanced OT to improve the performance of DM-Count \cite{DM-Count}.
-These methods have achieved remarkable performance, however, they ignored the annotation noise, similar to the Gaussian smoothing method.
-Thus, we proposed a novel loss function based on OT.
-To improve the robustness to annotation noise, we designed a transport cost based on the GGD function, in which we define complete different transport costs inside and outside the central regions.
+These methods have demonstrated impressive performance.
+However, they encounter difficulties in effectively handling the displacement of annotation points.